Alex DeBrincat

-Alexander DeBrincat (born December 18, 1997) is an American professional ice hockey right winger for the Ottawa Senators of the National Hockey League (NHL).
-He was selected by the Chicago Blackhawks in the second round, 39th overall, of the 2016 NHL Entry Draft.
+Alexander Lloyd DeBrincat (born December 18, 1997) is an American professional ice hockey player who is a winger for the Detroit Red Wings of the National Hockey League (NHL).
+He was selected by the Chicago Blackhawks in the second round, 39th overall, of the 2016 NHL entry draft.
+He has previously played for the Blackhawks and the Ottawa Senators.

 Born in Farmington Hills, Michigan, DeBrincat spent one year at Harrison High School before transferring to Lake Forest Academy in Illinois.
 He had planned to play college ice hockey in Massachusetts but signed with the Erie Otters of the Ontario Hockey League (OHL) for the 2014–15 season.
 There, he set a franchise record with over 50 goals and 100 points in his first season, and he won the Emms Family Award and CHL Rookie of the Year trophies.
-During the 2016–17 season, DeBrincat became the all-time Otters goal leader, as well as the top scorer of any OHL player born in the United States, and he won the Eddie Powers Memorial Trophy, Jim Mahon Memorial Trophy, Red Tilson Trophy, and CHL Player of the Year award for his performance.
+During the 2016–17 season, DeBrincat became the all-time Otters goal leader and the top scorer of any OHL player born in the United States.
+He won the Eddie Powers Memorial Trophy, Jim Mahon Memorial Trophy, Red Tilson Trophy, and CHL Player of the Year award for his performance.
 He spent three years with the Otters, becoming the second player in OHL history to score 50 goals and 100 points all three years.